microclimate-dev2ops/microclimate-dev2ops.github.io/docPages/persistent.md

 ## Example configuration for Microclimate persistent storage

-To install and run Microclimate in IBM Cloud Private (ICP), two persistent storage volumes are required.
+To install and run Microclimate in IBM Cloud Private, two persistent storage volumes are required.
 One persistent volume is needed for the Microclimate workspace, it is used for generated and imported code projects.
 The other is needed for the Microclimate DevOps pipeline, and is used to store Jenkins build data and logs.

-If you are trying out Microclimate in ICP, you can use the HostPath storage type to provide persistent storage.
+If you are trying out Microclimate in IBM Cloud Private, you can use the HostPath storage type to provide persistent storage.
 Note that the HostPath storage type can be used only in a cluster with a single worker node, HostPath is not supported in a cluster with multiple worker nodes.
 For information about other persistent storage types, see: https://www.ibm.com/support/knowledgecenter/en/SSBS6K_2.1.0.1/manage_cluster/create_volume.html

 1. Create two directories, with 777 permissions, on the host machine running your IBM Cloud Private worker node.
 For example: